-The directors are responsible for the maintenance and integrity of the corporate and financial information included on the company's website.
+The directors are responsible for the maintenance and integrity of the corporate and financial information relating to the company which is included on the NATS group's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

 We confirm that to the best of our knowledge: